YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Conclusion

 \section{Conclusion}

 This benchmark study thoroughly evaluates the performance of various YOLO algorithms.
-It pioneers a comprehensive comparison of YOLO11 against its predecessors, evaluating their performance across three diverse datasets: Traffic Signs, African Wildlife, and Ships and Vessels.
-The datasets were carefully selected to encompass a wide range of object properties, including varying object sizes, aspect ratios, and object densities.
+It pioneers a comprehensive comparison of YOLOv12 against its predecessors and assesses their performance across three diverse datasets: Traffic Signs, African Wildlife, and Ships and Vessels.
+The datasets were carefully selected to encompass various object properties, including varying object sizes, aspect ratios, and object densities.
 We showcase the strengths and weaknesses of each YOLO version and family by examining a wide range of metrics such as Precision, Recall, Mean Average Precision (mAP), Processing Time, GFLOPs count, and Model Size.
-Our study addresses the following key research questions: \begin{itemize} \item Which YOLO algorithm demonstrates superior performance across a comprehensive set of metrics? \item How do different YOLO versions perform on datasets with diverse object characteristics, such as size, aspect ratio, and density? \item What are the specific strengths and limitations of each YOLO version, and how can these insights inform the selection of the most suitable algorithm for various applications? \end{itemize}
+Our study addresses the following key research questions: \begin{itemize} \item Which YOLO algorithm demonstrates superior performance across a comprehensive set of metrics? \item How do different YOLO versions perform on datasets with diverse object characteristics? \item What are each YOLO version's specific strengths and limitations, and how can these insights inform the selection of suitable algorithms for various applications? \item Which YOLO models are best suited for specific real-world scenarios? \end{itemize}

 In particular, the YOLO11 family emerged as the most consistent, with YOLO11m striking an optimal balance between accuracy, efficiency, and model size.
 While YOLOv10 delivered slightly lower accuracy than YOLO11, it excelled in speed and efficiency, making it a strong choice for applications requiring efficiency and fast processing.
 Additionally, YOLOv9 performed well overall and particularly stood out in smaller datasets.
 These findings provide valuable insights for industry and academia, guiding the selection of the most suitable YOLO algorithms and informing future developments and enhancements.
-While the evaluated algorithms demonstrate promising performance, there is still room for refinement.
-Future research could focus on optimizing YOLOv10 to enhance its accuracy while preserving its speed and efficiency advantage.
-Additionally, continued advancements in architectural design may pave the way for even more groundbreaking YOLO algorithms.
-Our future work includes in-depth studies of the identified gaps in these algorithms, along with proposed improvements to demonstrate their potential impact on overall efficiency.